 A similarly, common European ageing programme based on the commitment and initiative of individual countries could work too, helping each EU member state construct a context-specific care system that benefits both their oldest citizens and society at large.

-EuroLTCS Axa funded-Project was implemented to focus on identifying innovative mechanisms for sustainable long-term care systems in Europe.
-Main researchers are Milena Pavlova (Maastricht University), Tetiana Stepurko (National University of Kyiv-Mohyla Academa), Marzena Tambor (Uniwersytet Jagiellonski Collegium Medicum), Petra Baji (Corvinus University of Budapest) and Wim Groot (Maastricht University).
+Created in 2007, the Axa Research Fund supports more than 500 projets around the world conducted by researchers from 51 countries.
+EuroLTCS was implemented to focus on identifying innovative mechanisms for sustainable long-term care systems in Europe.
+Its main researchers are Milena Pavlova (Maastricht University), Tetiana Stepurko (National University of Kyiv-Mohyla Academa), Marzena Tambor (Uniwersytet Jagiellonski Collegium Medicum), Petra Baji (Corvinus University of Budapest) and Wim Groot (Maastricht University).